75 things to do in the summer

 What may be one of the biggest LA mysteries is how to get as close as possible to the iconic Hollywood Sign.
 Originally created in 1923, the then "Hollywoodland" sign was supposed to be up for only a year and a half, yet it will be celebrating its 90th birthday this year.

-Each summer music-loving Angelenos from all over the city make a pilgrimage to DTLA's LA State Historic Park for one of the SoCal's best festivals.
-Emerging artists take the stage along with established acts in every genre from rock to funk and dance, while fans turn out for two days of musical bliss in the California sun.
-FYF 2013, which runs Sat-Sun August 24 and 25, includes stellar newcomers such as Holy Ghost! and Thee Oh Sees, plus established favorites such as Yeah Yeah Yeahs, Beach House and Devendra Banhart.
-Check out every band in the 2013 lineup—even download the music—and check back often for updated coverage leading up to and during the festival.
+Each summer music-loving Angelenos from all over the city make a pilgrimage for one of SoCal's best festivals.
+At FYF, emerging artists take the stage along with established acts in every genre from rock to funk and dance, while fans turn out for two days of musical bliss in the California sun.
+Get to know the lineup and check back often for updated coverage leading up to and during the festival.

 Small, beautiful and dominated by rocky outcrops, El Matador looks not unlike a European beach.
 Six miles north of Malibu and 25 miles from Santa Monica, it's past just past Leo Carrillo Beach, accessible via a steep gravelly path.